 Patient Care Degree and Certificate Programs

 Patient care technicians provide supportive and technical services to patients in health care settings such as hospitals and nursing homes.
-They assist patients with many tasks such as bathing, eating and getting out of bed.
-In addition, they perform clinical tasks including catheterization, blood drawing and electrocardiogram administration.
 Patient care technician education typically occurs through certificate programs offered by 2-year colleges and vocational schools.